emabello42/SDCN-behavioral-cloning/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

 The ideal number of epochs was 5.
-The evidence was taken from the loss obtained during the training of a previous model, were 20 epochs were used for training:
+The evidence was taken from the loss obtained during the training of a previous model, where 20 epochs were used for training:

 ![alt text][image13]

-Where can be seen that from epoch 5 no considerable improvement is achieved.
+As can be seen, from epoch 5 no considerable improvement was achieved.

 Here is the visualization of the loss obtained during the training of the final model: